How We Professionally Purge Your Car's Entire Ventilation System — And Why It Changes Everything

 We set the vehicle's HVAC system to recirculation mode and max fan speed, then introduce the fog through the cabin air filter intake.
 The system pulls the agent through every channel it would normally push conditioned air through — reaching places no brush or spray bottle ever could.
 The fog dwells, makes contact with biofilm and mold colonies, and begins breaking down the cellular structure of the contamination.

-Phase 2: Compressed Air Purge
+💨 Phase 2: Compressed Air Purge

 Once the antimicrobial fog has had proper dwell time, we move into a high-pressure compressed air purge of all accessible ducting and vent openings.
 This is where the mechanical disruption happens.

 Using a blow gun at regulated pressure, we work methodically through every vent — driver's side, passenger side, rear, and floor vents.
-The goal is to dislodge any loosened debris, dead mold spores, and organic buildup that was broken down during the fogging phase, and force it out of the ducting where it can be captured and removed.
+The goal is to dislodge loosened debris, dead mold spores, and organic buildup that was broken down during the fogging phase, and force it out of the ducting where it can be captured and removed.

-We also purge the cabin air filter compartment with compressed air at this stage.
-The filter housing itself is frequently overlooked during standard filter changes, and it often harbors a layer of compacted debris and mold growth that a new filter alone won't solve.
-Purging the housing ensures the compartment is clean before any new filter is installed.
+Our technicians work directionally — always pushing material toward accessible exits, not deeper into the plenum.
+We also purge the cabin air filter compartment at this stage.
+The filter housing itself is frequently overlooked during standard filter changes and often harbors a layer of compacted debris and mold growth that a new filter alone won't solve.

-Phase 3: Brush Agitation of Vents and Accessible Ducts
+🧹 Phase 3: Brush Agitation of Vents and Accessible Ducts

 The final mechanical phase involves manual brush agitation using long-handled detail brushes sized for duct openings and vent louvers.
 This step addresses what compressed air and fogging can't fully reach on their own: surface biofilm and debris adhered to duct walls, vent grilles, and the louver mechanisms inside each outlet.

-We use a combination of stiff-bristle brushes for the duct interior walls and softer detailing brushes for the vent louvers themselves.
 Louver vanes are notorious for collecting a thick layer of dust and mold debris on their forward-facing edges — a buildup that blows back into the cabin the moment you turn on the fan.
 Proper brush agitation, followed by a final vacuum extraction, removes this material completely.

 After brushing, we run a second, lighter fogging pass to recoat all newly exposed surfaces with antimicrobial agent — ensuring that any biofilm that was dislodged but not removed has no opportunity to re-establish.
+This is the same disciplined approach we apply across all hidden mold hotspots in your car.

 The Cabin Air Filter: Don't Skip This Step